FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

     * Passwordless login

 Due to how limiting and insecure this grant is, it has been removed from the latest OAuth specification and it is recommended to not use it in production.

+<<TODO add info here if they really want to implement this, point them at docs>>

 ### Client Credentials Grant